-The Device Setup page contains configuration control for the three tuners, the MPX output, Alerts, Network, and System settings.
-On each page within the Device Setup, the user must click submit before any of the changes will be sent to the RFBA.
+The Device Setup pages contain configuration controls for the three tuners, the MPX output, Alerts, Network, and System settings.
+On each page within the Device Setup, the user must click "Submit Settings" before any of the changes will be sent to the RFBA.
+Additionally, any changes made via the front-panel LCD or via SNMP will not be reflected on the Device Setup webpage until a page refresh is performed, or the "Refresh Settings" button is pressed.